rust-lang/rust/src/doc/book/if-let.md

 % if let

-`if let` allows you to combine `if` and `let` together to reduce the overhead of certain kinds of pattern matches.
+`if let` is a figurative combination of `if` and `let`.  `if let` does not literally mean `if` + `let` to the compiler; it has its own special meaning,which was added for convenience and as a way to reduce the overhead of certain kinds of pattern matches.

 For example, let’s say we have some sort of `Option<T>`.
 We want to call a function on it if it’s `Some<T>`, but do nothing if it’s `None`.
 That looks like this: